Neural-Systems-at-UIO/WebWarp/Docs/installation.rst

 **Access**
 ~~~~~~~~~~~~

-WebAlign can be accessed through our integrated workflows with an EBRAINs account:
+WebWarp can be accessed through our integrated workflows with an EBRAINs account:

 1. The QUINT online workflow, accessible here: https://quint-online.apps.ebrains.eu/, more information about the QUINT online workflow can be found here: https://quint-webtools.readthedocs.io/en/latest/index.html